 Visit the Visitor Centers

 At the visitor center take advantage of the park rangers to discuss any questions or hiking trail suggestions you may have.
-Pick up a map and the park newspaper to find out daily activities.
-You will also find bathroom facilities at all the centers.
+Pick up a map and the park newspaper to find out about daily activities.

 Ranger- Lead Tours

-They have a variety of options from learning about the local wildlife, hiking and learning about the people who lived in the area.
+They have a variety of guided tour options from learning about local wildlife, hiking, and learning about the people who lived in the area.

-On the tour you learn what daily life was like for the people who lived in this area and how it became a National Park.
+On the tour, you learn what daily life was like for the people who lived in this area and how it became a National Park.
 It was an easy walk for families and the ranger did a great job of engaging the kids to keep them interested.
-Bonus: these tours are free.
+Bonus: These tours are free.